commontype-standard/commontype/BASE.md

     * {{baseValuesOffset}}, a pointer to a {{BaseValues}} table which contains the list of baseline coordinate information, corresponding to the baselines defined in the {{BaseTagList}}, as well as a selector {{defaultBaselineIndex}} specifying the default baseline for this script.
     * {{defaultMinMaxOffset}}, a pointer to a default glyph extents table (a {{MinMax}} table) for this script.
     * and a list of {{BaseLangSysRecord}} tables which specify language-specific glyph extents by mapping between [=language tag=] and a {{MinMax}} table.
-* Each glyph extents table (the {{MinMax}} table) may also provide alternative extent values to be used when certain OpenType features are enabled.
+* Each glyph extents table (the {{MinMax}} table) may also provide alternative extent values to be used when certain layout features are enabled.

 </div>